yuwei-wu/Fast-Planner/README.md

 # Fast-Planner

-This is the revised version on Ubuntu 20.04/ROS noetic.
+This is the revised version on Ubuntu 20.04/ROS noetic, which can work with the controller here: https://github.com/KumarRobotics/kr\_mav\_control

 Independent planning module, code revised from fast planner: https://github.com/HKUST-Aerial-Robotics/Fast-Planner

-You need to install nlopt in your workspace:  https://github.com/ethz-asl/nlopt

 Clone the repo: